Terry Silver: Backstory

-Terry Silver in the 1980s
+The Karate Kid Part III

-By 1985, Silver is the head of a toxic waste disposal company called Dynatox Industries, which illegally dumps waste in the environment.
+By 1985, Silver with his wealth founded a toxic waste disposal company called Dynatox Industries where he is the head of the company.
+The company illegally dumps waste in the environment.
+He has become a master of karate, even surpassing Kreese in skill.
+He has also become extremely erratic, owing to a cocaine addiction and now wants to conquer the world.

 By this time, the future of Cobra Kai is in doubt when all of Kreese's students leave after he attacked his star student Johnny Lawrence in retaliation for losing to Daniel LaRusso.
 When Kreese tells Silver he wants to shut down Cobra Kai, Silver vows to help him get revenge on Daniel and Mr. Miyagi and make Cobra Kai successful again.
 Silver sends Kreese to Tahiti to rest while he hires karate fighter Mike Barnes to defeat Daniel in the next All Valley Under-18 Karate Championships.
 Silver breaks into Mr. Miyagi's house to gather information on him and Daniel.
 He's nearly discovered but he hides inside the fireplace.
 He introduces himself to Daniel and Mr. Miyagi on a later day, claiming that he was sent to help Kreese regain balance.
 He lies to them saying that Kreese died of a cardiac arrest brought on by a broken heart and sadness at losing all of his karate students.
 He also blames Kreese's erratic behavior as a result of his years fighting in the Vietnam War.
 Silver "apologizes" to both Daniel and Mr. Miyagi on behalf of Kreese.